 Step 3.
 Confirm the restore point and click “Finish” to revert your PC to its previous status where RDP can work normally.

 Employ free & fast Windows Remote Desktop alternative

 If you consider the whole process to fix Windows 10 Remote Desktop not working issue a lit bit complicated, you can turn to a reliable alternative to Windows Remote Desktop for remote connection.
 Here AnyViewer is recommended because of its intuitive interface and quick connection.
 It can also work with Windows 11/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 Free download and see how it works.

-Step 4.
-Then you can control another computer quickly.
-Once remote connection is established, you can take many operations like opening Windows Explorer, Task Manager, and Command-Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.
+Step 3.
+Then you can take many operations like opening Windows Explorer, Task Manager, and Command-Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.